Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 Use of e-cigarettes in state-owned vehicles prohibited.

-West Virginia e-cigarette regulation as of September 15, 2019.
+West Virginia e-cigarette regulations as of September 15, 2023.